cloudify-cosmo/docl/README.md

 ## Initial Configuration

 Run `docl init` and supply the different configuration options based on your setup.
-* `--simple-manager-blueprint-path` is mandatory and will be used when running `docl bootstrap`
 * `--ssh-key-path` should point to a private key that will have access to created containers.
 * `--docker-host` should point to the docker endpoint.
 * `--source-root` should point to the root directory in which all cloudify related projects are cloned.
 This is used for mounting code